mahynotch/alphafold3_slurm_pipeline/README.md

 -   --check_stat: Print pLDDT, ipTM, and pTM statistics

 # Acknowledgement
 This tool is partially based on former alphafold wrapper by Javier, the repository is [here](https://github.com/strubelab/alphafold), kudos to him for setting up a standard to follow, and instructions he has provided me.
-Much appreciation for DeepMind for providing such great tool.
+Much appreciation for DeepMind for providing such a great tool.